Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Proof of Theorem

-converges weakly to the distribution of the $n_k$ eigenvalues of a Gaussian random matrix whose covariance depends on $\alpha_k'$ and $c$. \end{proposition} The second Proposition \ref{Maida} is issued from the Proposition 5.8 of \cite{Maida}: \begin{proposition} Assume that the entries $\mathsf{x}^i$ of $\mathsf{x}$ have a symmetric law and a sub-exponential decay, that means there exists positive constants C, C' such that, for all $t\ge \mbox{C'}$, $\mathbb{P}(|\mathsf{x}^i|~\ge~t^{C})~\le~e^{-t}$.
+converges weakly to the distribution of the $n_k$ eigenvalues of a Gaussian random matrix whose covariance depends on $\alpha_k'$ and $c$. \end{proposition} Proposition \ref{Maida} is a direct consequence of Proposition 5.8 from Benaych-Georges, Guionnet and Maida \cite{Maida}: \begin{proposition} Assume that the entries $\mathsf{x}^i$ of $\mathsf{x}$ have a symmetric law and a sub-exponential decay, that means there exists positive constants D, D' such that, for all $t\ge \mbox{D'}$, we have $\mathbb{P}(|\mathsf{x}^i|~\ge~t^{D})~\le~e^{-t}$.
 Then, for all $1 \le i \le L$ with a prefixed range $L$,

-\end{proposition} We also need the following lemma: \begin{lemma} Let $(\mathsf{X}_n)_{n \ge 0}$ be a sequence of positive random variables which converges weakly.
+\end{proposition} We also need the following lemma: \begin{lemma} Let $(\mathsf{X}_n)_{n \ge 0}$ be a sequence of positive random variables which weakly converges to a probability distribution with a continuous cumulative distribution function.
 Then for all real sequence $(u_n)_{n \ge 0}$ which converges to 0,

 \end{lemma}